 hats, 1 pair of slippers, 8 headbands, 4 pairs of mittens, 8 washcloths, 1 cowl, 3 shawls, and 1 shrug.
 See you next year!

-On Monday, June 2, 2014, at 12:00PM, we will be holding a knitting/crocheting meeting.
+Our next meeting will be Saturday, February 7, 2015.
 We will be putting together rectangles into blankets.
 The meeting will be held at Saints Peter and Paul Orthodox Church Hall, 2238 East 32nd Street, Lorain, Ohio 44055.
 Please enter the Hall through the door on the side of the Church.

 We have a good time knitting/crocheting and getting to know one another.
 There is even someone there to teach knitting if you didn't know how to but would like to join in anyway.
 All knitted/crocheted items will now be going to those in need in our surrounding communities in Lorain County.
 All ages, skill levels and groups are always welcome!

 A list of places that have received donations from Luba's Blanket.